One MRR, multiple currencies

 This difference might not appear huge, but it can compound significantly over large sets of customers.
 Furthermore, some currencies are more volatile than others.
 This may be due to political instability, changing interest rates, or other external factors.

-Since currency fluctuations on their own do not constitute expansions or contractions, they have not been accounted for by the chart breakdown.
+Currency fluctuations on their own do not constitute expansions or contractions.
+So, they have not been accounted for by the chart breakdown.

 If you ever noticed the numbers in your MRR chart breakdown not adding up, currency fluctuations could be the reason why.